-In being honest, even as much as I love all genres of music, opera has never really been my thing – but – it was Zack’s, and seeing Bocelli in concert had long been on his Bucket List before he left.
-Knowing him the way that I did, if he were still alive, we’d have had front row center seats at any cost, because that’s how much he loved Andrea Bocelli.
-Meanwhile, I did decide to go after all – not for me – but more so to honor one of his dreams.
+In being honest, even as much as I love all genres of music, opera has never really been my thing, but it was Zack’s, and seeing Bocelli in concert had long been on his Bucket List before he left.
+Knowing him the way that I did, if he were still alive, we’d have had front row center seats at any cost, because that’s how much he loved Bocelli.
+Meanwhile, I did decide to go after all – not for me – but to honor one of his dreams.
 I’M SO GLAD I DIDN’T BAIL!

 I cried most of the night, all but lost it at Amazing Grace, and I’ll never be the same again after this night.
-Of note, when Andrea and his daughter sang Ave Maria, my friend turned me and said, “Cat, Zack is here right now.
-Can’t explain it.
-I just know it and feel it in my soul.“ I believe in my heart of hearts that she was right.
+Of note, when Andrea and his daughter sang Ave Maria, my friend turned me and said:

-Once again, I am blessed beyond words, thankful beyond thankfulness, and forever changed for the better.
+Once again, I am blessed and grateful beyond words, and forever changed for the better.
 How could I have possibly known that within the course of less than 36 hours I’d be adding then scratching off an item from my own Bucket List that I never even knew was meant to be on it?
 I’ve said it before, and I’ll say it again, I truly am God’s own favorite daughter and the luckiest queen on the face of this entire planet.

 2 thoughts on “OCTOBER 20, 2021: “The Bucket List Item I Never Knew I Needed” …”